IBMStreams/streamsx.edgevideoanalytics.starterkit/README.md

   - The Streaming Analytic Service to run an IBM Streams based application
   - IBM Streams to create a streaming analytic application that subscribes to face detection events and performs face recognition using a model trained for specific faces.
-  - The streamsx.opencv Streams toolkit for using OpenCV for performing image recognition.
+The streamsx.opencv Streams toolkit is used for performing face recognition.

 ## Status (11-May-2017)